Unboxed-Software/solana-course/content/vrf.md

 ### Get Out of Jail

-Now that we have this account initialized with some data, we can use it in the get out of jail instruction.
+Now that we have the `VrfClientState` account initialized, we can use it in the `get_out_jail` instruction.
 Create a new file called `get_out_of_jail.rs` in the `/instructions` folder.

-This is the instruction that will make the VRF request to Switchboard, so we will need all of the required accounts passed into it.
-We will also need any accounts relevant to our program’s business logic.
+The `get_out_jail` instruction will make our VRF request to Switchboard.
+We will need to pass in all of the accounts needed for both the VRF request and our buisness logic callback funciton.

+VRF Accounts:
+- `payer_wallet` - the token wallet that will pay for the VRF request, the `user` must be the owner of this account.
+- `vrf` - The VRF account which we'll create clientside.
+- `oracle_queue` - The Oracle queue that will field your result.
+- `queue_authority` - The authority over the queue.
+- `data_buffer` - The Queue's account to hold the randomness.
+- `permission` - Created when creating the `vrf` account.
+Is derived from several of the other accounts.
+- `switchboard_escrow` - Where the payer sends the tokens for requests.
+- `program_state` - State of the Switchboard program.

+Programs:
+- `switchboard_program`
+- `recent_blockhashes`
+- `token_program`
+- `system_program`

+Buisness Logic Accounts:
+- `user` - The user account who has escrowed the funds.
+- `escrow_account` - The burry escrow state account for user.
+- `vrf_state` - The VRF client state account initialized in the `init_vrf_client` instruction.

 ```rust
 use crate::state::*;